 '''

-[ ]: finetuned_sentiment_classifier(
+[]: finetuned_sentiment_classifier(

 'Why is my payment still pending?'

 ), sentiment_classifier(

 'Why is my payment still pending?'

+)

 '''

-5.12.8 5.
-Run our fine-tuned model over the dataset and log the predictions
+5. Run our fine-tuned model over the dataset and log the predictions

 Let's now create a dataset from the remaining records (those which we haven't annotated in the first annotation session).
 We'll do this using the Default status, which means the record hasn't been assigned a label.

 '''

-[]: rb_dataset = rb.load(name='labeling_with_pretrained', query="status:Default", as
+[]: rb_dataset = rb.load(name='labeling_with_pretrained', query="status:Default")

-→pandas=False)

 '''